18F/handbook/docs/engineering/drupal-site-building.md

 ### <a name="drupal-contrib"></a>We use established Drupal contrib projects whenever possible, rather than writing custom code.

-It’s generally cheaper to maintain and the barrier to maintainability is lower (less programmer skills).
+It's generally cheaper to maintain and the barrier to maintainability is lower (less programmer skills).
 There are often established best practices around projects that allow us to standardize.
 We can take advantage of other developers insights and skills.

 #### How do we do this?